 Picture by Authority Dental under CC 2.0 license

-Home remedies are recommended when there is no root issue that may lead to other problems.
+Home remedies are recommended when no root issue is present, as they may lead to other problems.
 Otherwise, you will need professional intervention.

 The first in-office stage is conducting an oral exam.
-Your dentist will make sure you have no cavities or miniscule fractures that could be causing the problem.
-X-rays may be done to check for any warning signs that the human eye can’t detect.
+Your dentist will make sure you have no cavities or minuscule fractures that could be causing the problem.
+X-rays may be done to check for any warning signs that the human eye cannot detect.

 A dentist can prescribe a stronger type of desensitizing toothpaste and mouthwash than OTC products.
 You may receive a topical gel that will immediately numb your mouth.